As we followed the hostess through the restaurant, I was so distracted, I forgot to look for the big tank with the live lobsters.

 I wondered if they could feel our empathy over why so many players chose to kneel and not stand this past football season.

-I wondered if they knew we too felt different.
+I wondered if they knew we felt different.
+I wondered if they could tell we are different.

 Should I be satisfied with this?
 Or should I want more?